Was My Endometriosis Surgery Unsuccessful?

 Rate of recurrence of endometriosis following surgery

-The rate of recurrence of endometriosis is thought to be between 20 and 40 percent within five years of conservative surgery.
+The rate of recurrence of endometriosis is thought to be between 20 and 40% within five years of conservative surgery.

 A skilled surgeon

-A skilled surgeon is crucial in minimizing or greatly eliminating unsuccessful endometriosis surgery.
-Most gynecologists do not get adequate training on endometriosis, and therefore may not be qualified or experienced enough to manage the disease and operate on multiple organs.
+A skilled surgeon is crucial in minimizing unsuccessful endometriosis surgery.
+Most gynecologists do not receive adequate training in endometriosis.
+Therefore, they may not be qualified or experienced enough to manage the disease and operate on multiple organs.

 The right type of surgery

-Choosing the right type of surgery is also key to a successful treatment of endometriosis.
-Ablation is usually not as effective as excision surgery and can often leave carbon deposits on the surface of the peritoneum, or the inner lining of the abdomen, which can cause further retraction of tissue and scarring; similar to a cigarette burn on skin.
+Choosing the right type of surgery is key for the success of endometriosis treatment.
+Ablation is usually not as effective as excision surgery and can often leave carbon deposits on the surface of the peritoneum (the inner lining of the abdomen), which can cause further retraction of tissue and scarring, similar to a cigarette burn on the skin.

-Using robotic surgery may also increase the risk of endometriosis recurrence since the surgeon cannot feel the lesion (no haptic feedback from the instruments) and this can increase the likelihood of it being left behind.
+Using robotic surgery may also increase the risk of endometriosis recurrence because the surgeon cannot feel the lesion due to the lack of haptic feedback from the instruments.
+This can increase the likelihood of leaving behind lesions.

 A multi-disciplinary approach

-It is essential that the healthcare team treating a patient with endometriosis is a multi-disciplinary team comprised of a minimally invasive gynecologic surgeon, a colorectal surgeon, a urology surgeon, and any other surgical specialty involved.
+It is essential that a multi-disciplinary team comprised of a minimally invasive gynecologic surgeon, a colorectal surgeon, a urology surgeon, and any other surgical specialist that is necessary treats a patient with endometriosis.
 Many centers may also collaborate with dieticians and pelvic floor therapists or acupuncturists to complement care.
 It is therefore important for patients to be referred to a multidisciplinary center, like Seckin Endometriosis Center, with expertise in endometriosis surgery and care if possible.

-Early intervention is also key to ensuring the success of endometriosis surgery and preventing the disease from coming back.
+Early intervention is also key to ensure the success of endometriosis surgery and prevent the disease from returning.
 The sooner the disease is diagnosed, the sooner it can be correctly treated.
-This can help by avoiding the unnecessary use of other treatments and allow patients to avoid long and stressful periods of uncertainty.
+Early diagnosis will aid patients in avoiding both the unnecessary use of other treatments and long, stressful periods of uncertainty.